Unsaturated Hydraulic Conductivity Models Based on Truncated Lognormal Pore-size Distributions: Theory

-\citet{mualem1976} developed a functional relation between unsaturated hydraulic conductivity $K(\theta^{\ast})=K_s K_r$ and capillary pressure head $h$ \begin{linenomath*} \end{linenomath*} where $K_r$ and $K_s$ are relative and saturated hydraulic conductivity and $x$ is an integration variable.
-Equation (\ref{eqn:mualem}) can be rewritten in terms of the PDF of capillary pressure head as \begin{linenomath*} \end{linenomath*} Using the theory of \citet{mualem1976}, \citet{kosugi1996} developed the two-parameter closed-form equation for unsaturated hydraulic conductivity by forcing $r_\mathrm{max} \rightarrow \infty$. \citet{kosugi1996} made this simplification because the theory of \citet{mualem1976} as given in (\ref{eqn:mualem2}) is not readily amenable to integration when $r_\mathrm{max}$ in the three-parameter lognormal distribution is finite.
+where $K_r$ and $K_s$ are relative and saturated hydraulic conductivity and $x$ is an integration variable.
+Equation (\ref{eqn:mualem}) can be rewritten in terms of the capillary pressure head PDF as

+Using the theory of \citet{mualem1976}, \citet{kosugi1996} developed the two-parameter closed-form equation for unsaturated hydraulic conductivity by setting $r_\mathrm{max} \rightarrow \infty$. \citet{kosugi1996} made this simplification because the theory of \citet{mualem1976} as given in (\ref{eqn:mualem2}) is not readily amenable to integration when $r_\mathrm{max}$ is finite.